hlascelles/karina_personal_website/_posts/travel/2023-04-19-uzbekistan.md

 * NazzAR app - a free augmented reality audio guide for many tourist sites.
 Worked well for me.
 * Many post boxes in Uzbekistan are no longer in use, so bring your postcards to the post office.
 * My standard EU charger worked everywhere in Uzbekistan and Karakalpakstan.
-* For me Uzbekistan was a burner phone destination.